John 6 – The Bread from Heaven

 i.
 The sense behind their question seemed to be, “Just tell us what to do so we can get what we want from You.
 We want Your miracle bread and for You to be our Miracle King; tell us what to do to get it.”

 ii.
 Those who questioned Jesus seemed sure that if only Jesus told them what to do, they could please God by their works of God.
-These people, as with many people today, thought that pleasing God is found in the right formula for performing works that will please God.
+For these people, as with many people today, pleasing God is found in the right formula for performing works that will please God.

 b.
 This is the work of God, that you believe in Him whom He sent: Jesus first and foremost commanded them (and us) not to do, but to trust.
 If we want to do the work of God, it begins with trusting Jesus.